Tempo: Compiled Dynamic Deep Learning with Symbolic Dependence Graphs: Evaluation

-With $n$-step TD (blue and teal lines), however, \sys{} can execute a different strategy due to the window access pattern ($r[t:min(t+n, T)]$): after an $n$-step delay, it begins computing gradients \emph{in parallel} with simulation (blue shading).
-This enables \sys{} to: (i)~fully utilize the GPU through parallelism; (ii)~only store the last $n$~observations, deallocating older data as early as possible; and (iii)~avoid swapping due to the lower memory demand.
-Due to the $n$-step delay before parallel learning, $64$-step TD still experiences a slight GPU utilization dip, which $8$-step TD does not.
+With $n$-step TD (blue and teal lines), however, \sys{}'s scheduler finds a different strategy: due to the forward window access pattern ($r[t\!:\!min(t\!+\!n, T)]$), after an $n$-step delay, it begins computing gradients \emph{in parallel} with simulation (blue shading).
+This enables \sys{} to: (i)~fully utilize the GPU; (ii)~only store the last $n$~observations, deallocating older data as early as possible; and (iii)~avoid swapping due to the lower memory demand.
+Due to the $64$-step delay before learning starts, $64$-step TD still experiences a slight GPU utilization dip, which $8$-step TD does not.

-For smaller $n$, \sys is able to parallelize work earlier, leading to faster iteration times, as shown in \F\ref{fig:alg_scheduling:iter_time}.
-In either case, \sys{} uses the most effective execution schedule for each algorithm, maintaining low peak GPU memory usage even with $3\tighttimes256\tighttimes256$ observations, allowing for large-scale training even on a single GPU.
+For smaller $n$, \sys{} parallelizes acting and learning sooner, leading to faster iteration times, as shown in \F\ref{fig:alg_scheduling:iter_time}.
+Note that actor-learner frameworks~(see~\S\ref{sec:frameworks}) cannot use such parallel strategies due to coarsening dynamic dependencies between acting and learning to $[0\!:\!T]$.
+For either algorithm, \sys{} finds an effective schedule, allowing for large-scale training on a single GPU.